 James Webb Space Telescope

-The James Webb Space Telescope (JWST) will have an 18-segment primary mirror 6.6 meters (22 feet) in diameter – over 2.5 times as large as the 2.4-m mirror of the Hubble Space Telescope.
-Each of the hexagonal mirror segments measures 1.3 m (4.3 ft.) in diameter and weighs just 20 kg (46 lb.).
+The James Webb Space Telescope (JWST) will have an 18-segment primary mirror 6.6 meters (22 feet) in diameter – over 2.5 times as large as the 2.4-meter mirror of the Hubble Space Telescope.
+Each of the hexagonal mirror segments measures 1.3 meters (4.3 feet) in diameter and weighs just 20 kilograms (46 pounds).
 They are made of the lightweight metal beryllium.
 Although the completed primary mirror will be much larger than that of Hubble, it will weigh roughly half as much.
 JWST will be stationed much further from the Earth so that its equipment can remain cold and free from terrestrial infrared 'noise'.
 Three principal instruments will gather images of the Universe in the infrared region of the spectrum.

 JWST is scheduled for launch by an Ariane V rocket in 2014.
 It will operate from a Lissajous orbit about the L2 Earth-Sun Lagrangian point, some 1.5 million km from Earth.